Please take a look at our frequently asked questions about externships at the Law School.

-Students may take multiple externships in their upper years at the law school but are limited to one externship per semester.
+Students may take multiple externships in their upper years at the law school, but are limited to one externship per semester.
 In rare circumstances, students may take two externships, but only if they obtain written permission from professors of both externships.
 If you are considering petitioning to take two externships in a single semester, you should discuss this with both sets of externship professors upon applying and must obtain written permission from both sets of professors prior to accepting both offers.

 For J.D. students, no more than 30 of the 83 points of law school credit required for graduation may represent either externship, clinical, or other courses related to legal training.
 All credits earned from taking an externship will count against this cap.
 In addition, at least 64 of the 83 credits must be for regularly scheduled class sessions.
-The fieldwork credits for the field placement will count against the 19 credit cap.
+The credits for the field placement will count against the 19 credit cap.
 Students who have taken clinics or other externships or who have received credit for supervised research, law review, moot court, or other nonresidential classroom activities (or plan to do so following an externship) should make sure that they will have the necessary credits to graduate.
-It is strongly suggested that, before applying for an externship, students consult Rule 1.1.3 of the Columbia Law School Rules for the JD Degree and meet with an academic adviser in the Dean of Students Office.
+It is strongly suggested that, before applying for an externship, students consult Rule 1.1.3 of the Columbia Law School Rules for the JD Degree and meet with an academic advisor in the Office of Student Services.

 ALL OF THE EXTERNSHIP CREDITS COUNT TOWARD THE SIX EXPERIENTIAL CREDITS NEEDED TO GRADUATE.

-No. Some externships are taught both semesters but others are taught only in the spring or fall.
+No. Some externships are taught both semesters, but others are taught only in the spring or fall.
 A few externships are yearlong and start in the fall semester.

 1. Externships offer the opportunity to learn through experience.